maui-software/maui-software/paper/paper.md

 to reveal temporal, spatial, and taxonomic patterns at scale.
 With a modular architecture, Maui leverages existing Python libraries for bioacoustic data processing, while focusing on interactive, publication‑quality graphics that facilitate hypothesis generation and large‑scale soundscape synthesis.
-By filling a gap in ecoacoustic visual data analytics, Maui helps researchers to study soundscape dynamics.
+By filling a gap in ecoacoustic visual data analytics and bringing together visualizations drawn from acoustic ecology literature [@towsey2014visualization; @phillips2018revealing; @towsey2015navigation], Maui helps researchers study soundscape dynamics.

 # Statement of need